Project Overview

 Supporting Climate Dialogue in Agricultural Communities: Artistic Strategies for Engagement

-Through interviews with Iowa farmers and artists, this project will collect and share strategies to increase climate dialogue in North Central region farming communities, which is an essential step toward implementing climate action and ensuring that farmers and their communities have a voice in that process.
-The interviews will be shared in podcast episodes that will be distributed through online platforms that target farmers and artists who are living in North Central region farming communities and who have expressed investment in initiating climate dialogue in their communities.
+Through interviews with Iowa agricultural stakeholders, this project documented strategies to support climate dialogue in North Central region farming communities, which is an essential step toward implementing climate action and ensuring that farmers and their communities have a voice in that process.
+The interviews were published through podcast episodes that are now being distributed through online platforms that target farmers and artists who are living in North Central region farming communities and who have expressed investment in initiating climate dialogue in their communities.

-The above outcomes will be evaluated via a survey that all podcast listeners will be invited to take following each podcast episode.
-Direct invitations to listen to the podcast, as well as take the survey, will also be distributed to farmers and artists through partnering organizations.
-The number of podcast listens will be measured, and follow-up debriefs will be conducted with interviewees and partnering organizations about their experiences.
+It is beyond the scope and timeline of this project to formally survey podcast listeners to assess the intended outcomes above.
+However, podcast listeners are invited to take a feedback survey following each podcast episode.
+Direct invitations to listen to the podcast have been distributed to farmers and artists through partnering organizations.
+The number of podcast listens are being measured, a follow-up debrief was conducted with interviewees, and feedback from partnering organizations was requested.